electron/governance/wg-releases/triaging-issues.md

 If the version of Electron a bug is being reported if still a supported version per [current policy](https://www.electronjs.org/docs/tutorial/support)?
 If not, it is appropriate to mark as `blocked` here as well, and request that the bug be tested on a supported version before it can be triaged.
 A reply that may be appropriate here is:

 > The version of Electron you reported this on, [VERSION], has been superseded by newer releases -- the latest in that series is [NEWEST_VERSION].
-In addition, there are newer branches that supersede that series.
 In order for us to be able to triage this issue, it must be reproducible on a a supported release line.
 If it cannot be reproduced in a supported line, this issue will be closed

 > I'm setting the more-information-needed label for the above reasons.
 After you've responded, please @ me in a followup comment.